chuleh/AWS_SA/04B-RDS_Amazon_Aurora.md

 * 6 copies of your data across 3 AZ
   * 4 copies out of 6 needed for WRITES
   * 3 copies out of 6 needed for READS
-  * self-healling with peer-to-peer replication
+  * self-healing with peer-to-peer replication
   * storage is striped across 100s of volumes
 * One Aurora instance takes WRITES (master)
 * Automated failover for master in less than 30 seconds